jmichel7/GenLinearAlgebra.jl/README.md

 `GenLinearAlgebra.nullspace(m::AbstractMatrix)`

-computes  the right nullspace of `m` in a type-preserving way, that is that is the colspace of the vectors `v` such that `iszero(m*v)`.
-Not exported to avoid conflict with LinearAlgebra
+computes the right nullspace of `m`, a matrix whose columns form a basis of the  space  of  the  vectors  `v`  such  that  `iszero(m*v)`.
+Contrary  to `LinearALgebra.nullspace`  this  function  is  type-preserving, that is the nullspace of a matrix of rationals has the same type (also the nullspace of an  integer matrix  is a  rational matrix).
+Not exported to avoid conflict with `LinearAlgebra`.

-<a target='_blank' href='https://github.com/jmichel7/GenLinearAlgebra.jl/blob/1c47fbd8c10fc5fea8c08460cbe1b086a3dd83e6/src/GenLinearAlgebra.jl#L146-L152' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/GenLinearAlgebra.jl/blob/32da6da72c7015addc2dcf9799f497da4895e878/src/GenLinearAlgebra.jl#L143-L152' class='documenter-source'>source</a><br>

 <a id='GenLinearAlgebra.solutionmat' href='#GenLinearAlgebra.solutionmat'>#</a>
 **`GenLinearAlgebra.solutionmat`** &mdash; *Function*.